 My family loves sweet summer tomatoes straight up or in salads.
 But a last minute dinner party had me spinning my wheels to make an appetizer for guests who were on their way.

-Don’t let its simplicity fool you.
+- Flavor: Don’t let its simplicity fool you.
 This is so freaking good.
 We were fighting over that last slice.
+My garden tomatoes and fresh thyme really shined in this tart.

 Ingredients you need